Low-Cost Dental Veneers Abroad

 A smile is worth a thousand words.
 If you are not satisfied with your smile down, dental veneers can most likely help fix it.

 Here are the 5 most common cases where dental veneers could be the treatment of choice:

 Staining of teeth is highly prevalent.
 There are several different causes of tooth staining including:

-i) Intrinsic staining, which occurs on the inside of the tooth.
+It occurs on the inside of the tooth.

 Some intrinsic stains occur during early childhood.
 These include fluoride and tetracycline staining, or stains due to conditions like enamel hypoplasia.

 This means that the stain is on the exterior surface of the tooth.
 There can be various kinds of extrinsic stains.